george-ongaya1/pizza/README.md

-# Pizza
+# Pizza website

 ## Author

  George Ongaya

 ## Description
-This project is a web application for Pizza
+This project is a web application, where your customers order different sizes of pizzas with one or more toppings.

+It involves working with constructors, prototypes, objects, properties, and methods in Javascript as well as using jQuery and DOM manipulation and traversal.

 https://github.com/george-ongaya1/pizza.git